-When a little girl receives a curious book filled only with pictures, a whisper urges her to create the words she cannot see.
-As the pages turn, her imagination takes flight and she discovers that the greatest storyteller of all might come from within.
+When a little girl receives a special book, she doesn't notice that the words spill out on her way home, only to be discovered by a curious fox.
+By the time she gets home, she's disappointed to discover the pages filled only with pictures, but a whisper urges her to create the words she cannot see.
+Tentatively at first, but emboldened by the voice's assurance that there are no rules, the girl decides to give it a try and discovers the power of imagination and storytelling.
+As the pages turn, her creativity takes flight and she discovers that the greatest storyteller of all might come from within.

-A celebration of reading and the power of the imagination, two-time Caldecott Honor artist Pamela Zagarenski's debut as an author reminds us that we each bring something different to the same book.
+Two-time Caldecott Honor artist Pamela Zagarenski's debut as an author is a celebration of reading, storytelling, and creativity, accented with her stunning illustrations, which reminds us that we each bring something different to the same book.

 "A sweet-faced girl in a red hood borrows a special book from her teacher.
 As she runs home, oblivious to what is happening, the words escape.
 While a fox nets the jumbled letters, readers can discern 'once upon a time,' 'wizard.' 'bears,' etc. At home, the child is disappointed, thinking the book lacks a story.
 Then she hears the whisper: 'You can imagine the words…the stories….There are never any rules…imagining just is.'...Stories about storytelling can be hard sells to children, who generally prefer the familiar arc of a sustained narrative.
 However, the mixed-media art is so stunning in this Caldecott-honor artist's first foray into writing that they will make an exception.
 A sumptuously illustrated fable about the magic of storytelling and the power of imagination." — Wendy Lukehart, School Library Journal